772/todo/README.md

 - [ ] Regler für Lautstärke Musik/Sound
 - [ ] Credits screen with content of README.md.
 - [ ] broken text as goal pic?
-- [ ] no cheat button on tutorial!